Comment on page

 All Builders are also End-Users, but not all End-Users are Builders.

 Cinchy End-Users are able to:

 - Create and save personal queries.
-Unlike traditional saved queries made by builders, personal saved queries cannot be shared and are not auto-exposed as APIs.
+Unlike traditional saved queries made by builders, personal saved queries can't be shared and aren't auto exposed as APIs.